 If you’re like most people interested in this topic, you’ve written a legal will that properly disperses your worldly goods.
 But have you thought about your legacy beyond that?
-How many times have you wished for a letter or something from your grandparents, spouse, or another loved one?
+How often have you wished for a letter or something from your grandparents, spouse, or another loved one?
 That’s exactly what an ethical will is.

 Tell Your Story

 You don’t have to be famous or have served in a war zone to have a story that’s worth sharing.
 Your loved ones are interested in your life and your values.
-As you communicate your values, you start to live your life more intentionally, and your family and friends will rise up to meet you.
+As you communicate your values, you start to live your life more intentionally, and your family and friends will rise to meet you.

 Writing an Ethical Will

 Don’t worry if you’re not confident in your writing skills.
 There are examples online to help you.
 You could also digitally record it if talking is more comfortable for you.
 Just be aware that video and audio recording technology can quickly become obsolete.
-It’s more than a list of value statements.
+So it’s more than a list of value statements.
 It’s a chance to share your life experience.

 What Not to Include in a Legacy Letter

 These letters are meant to provide love and comfort to your family and friends.
 So, you don’t want to include recriminations, regrets, or manipulation.
-The last thing you want is for your family to feel like you’re purposely trying to hurt them with this letter.
+The last thing you want is your family to feel like you’re purposely trying to hurt them with this letter.